Exiv2/exiv2/CONTRIBUTING.md

         origin  https://github.com/your-username/exiv2.git (fetch)
         origin  https://github.com/your-username/exiv2.git (push)

+4. Next, create a branch for your PR from `exiv2_upstream/master` (this is important to avoid draging in old commits):

+        $ git checkout exiv2_upstream/master
+        $ git checkout -b my-new-feature

+	You will get a warning about a detached head which can be ignored here.

+5. Configure the project and check that it builds (CMake is our the preferred configuration system, but not the only one [see [README.md](README.md)]):

+		$ rm -rf build
+		$ mkdir build && cd build
+		$ cmake -DCMAKE_BUILD_TYPE=Release ..
+		$ make

 6. Now, make your change(s), add tests for your changes, and commit each change:

         ...